ylcd/JSONdb/README.md

 ## Features

 - Easy insertion of data
+- Easy addition of new variables to the whole database
+- Easy search for data
 - Easy deletion of data
-- Easy search for data
-- Easy foreign key implementation
-- Easy addition of new variables to the whole database
 - Easy auto back-up feature
-- Automatic protection procedures like password encryption
+- Easy unique fields
+- Easy logging already imbedded
+- Easy to configure settings written in a Python3 dictionary object
+- Automatic hashing of fields you choose
 - Uses Python syntax instead of SQL
-- Foreign keys not even needed in most cases
+- Foreign keys not needed in 90% of cases
-- Easy logging already imbedded
-- Easy to configure settings written in a hashmap
 - Automatic ID tracking and implementation
+- Automatic ID cleanup
 - Use of color for understanding if a function completed it's task successfully
-- Easy unique fields
 - Built in date expiry check
+- Built in special character check?

 ## Setup